jempico/thats-delicious-restaurant/README.md

 In this course we built a 'yelp-like' restaurant application which users can search, review and curate their favorite restaurants from anywhere.

-The app consumes Google Maps API to allow for autocompletion in the register form and geo-location.

 For the front-end we've used Pug template engine.

 It touches many of today's application needs such as user authentication, data validation, database storage, error handling, file upload, email sending and much more.